openshift/enhancements/enhancements/network/configure-ovs-alternative.md

 configure-ovs.sh in terms of this new mechanism so there is a simple path here too, but that is not required for the initial implementation.

+An example of a use case this is not intended to address would be a single-nic deployment on a cloud platform with no unusual network settings.
+In that case manual configuration of br-ex would be an unnecessary extra burden on the user and the logic to handle it automatically would be fairly simple so using configure-ovs is far less likely to cause problems.

 ## Proposal

 This mechanism will be similar to the day-1 network configuration described